jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-expression-guide.md

 There are 3 types of Criteria in a Condition:

+- **Column Values**
-- **Column Values**.
-This lists all the column values available to you.
+  This lists all the values in the chosen Column .

   By default AdapTable will populate the listbox with all the distinct values for that column currently in the grid.